Brandawg93/Botranks/README.md

 # Scoring

-The score is based on a [lower bound of Wilson score](https://www.evanmiller.org/how-not-to-sort-by-average-rating.html) confidence interval between the number of good votes and number of bad votes.
+The score is based on the [lower bound of a Wilson score](https://www.evanmiller.org/how-not-to-sort-by-average-rating.html) confidence interval between the number of good votes and number of bad votes.
 The fomula is shown below:

 ```
                                 ___________________